 English - Studies UNIT ATAR

 Board Developed Course 2 В

-Prerequisites: Nil Exclusions: Nil •
+Prerequisites: Nil Exclusions: Nil

 Cost: Nil Major Project: No

-Course Description: English Studies is designed to provide stude confident and engaged communicators and to s focuses on supporting students to refine their their English literacy skills to enhance their perso tudy and enjoy a variety of skills and knowledge in En onal, educational, social and texts.
-Engli glish and c vocational ish Studie onsolidate worlds.
+Course Description: English Studies is designed to provide stude confident and engaged communicators and to s focuses on supporting students to refine their their English literacy skills to enhance their perso tudy and enjoy a variety of skills and knowledge in En f texts.
+Engl Iglish and c ish Studies onsolidate

 This course is available to those students who a ATAR.
 The course is recommended for students assessment tasks in Year 10.

+Main Topics Covered:

+The English Studies course offers a compreher experience of literature.
+It aims to increase the op social and vocational lives.

-social and vocational lives.
-The course is comprised of a mandatory module Texts and Human Experiences is a mandatory y common module in Year - 12
+The course is comprised of a mandatory module and a series of additional n nodules.

+• Texts and Human Experiences is a mandatory

-Additional modules are selected from the Elec abilities and choices of other Year 12 courses •
+Additional modules are selected from the Electron abilities and choices of other Year 12 courses

 Course Requirements:

 No specific requirements.

-No specific requirements.
 External Assessment:

+Students studying English Studies at JCS should Therefore, students who take English Studies a •